Domain home on a PV

 • If you don’t have an Azure subscription, create a free account before you begin.

-• It’s recommended that the Azure identity you use to sign in and complete this article has either the Owner role in the current subscription or the Contributor and User Access Administrator roles in the current subscription.
+• It’s strongly recommended that the Azure identity you use to sign in and complete this article has either the Owner role in the current subscription or the Contributor and User Access Administrator roles in the current subscription.

 • If your identity has very limited role assignments, ensure you have the following role assignments in the AKS resource group and AKS node resource group.